 A reader inquired about a recommended serum to use for her two strand twists.
-As our conversation progressed I realized I had a lot to say on the topic due to a lot of trial and error experiences of my own, including how to make twists last longer on fine natural hair.
+As our conversation progressed I realized I had a lot to say on the topic due to a lot of trial and error experiences of my own, including how to get long lasting twists on fine natural hair.
 And, so this post was born.

 Having fine hair is one thing.
 Having a naturally loose curl pattern is another.
 The looser your curl pattern, the more apt your two strand twists are to unravel.

-After trying numerous products and methods, I believe I’ve discovered a few ways to help make two strand twists last longer.
+After trying numerous products and methods, I believe I’ve discovered a few ways to help you get long lasting twists.
 If you’re a looser headed curly (that sounded weird) like me, these tips may help:

 - Twist on dry hair so it looks fuller and lasts longer

 - Start the twist out by braiding at the root.

 - Add a little alcohol free gel to the roots and hold the root of each twist with a bobby pin until you are done twisting your entire head.
 Optionally, you can braid the root before twisting.
 This helps to set the twist so that it doesn’t begin to unravel.